TL;DR: Is Granola AI Worth It in 2026?

 Granola's meeting notes example.

 The notes feel different to other transcription tools.
-They’re formatted like a Notion-style page, meaning it’s super easy to jump in and edit parts.
+They’re formatted like a Notion-style page, meaning it’s really easy to jump in and edit parts.
 You just click and type.

 They’re also fairly well organized, broken into categories and separated by bullet points.
 It allows you to quickly scan through the highlights without getting bogged down in detailed paragraphs.
 The downside here, of course, is that you can’t actually relisten to any of it.
 You can jump to specific parts of the transcript easily enough, but it’s not the same as hearing the actual audio again.